johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 Also find, or better, make a qr-code generator for the phone that will allow me to pass a signed message into the pi.
 This could just be another modified version of MEW set up for online functionality only.

-Not Now: Disable the notice that MEW is not connected to the Internet.
-It will always be offline so there is no need for the message.
-Maybe keep the message.
-It's an extra check to ensure that the brick is not connecting to the net.

-Not Now: Trying to remove the ENS tab:
-Right now the screen used to access the Ethereum Name Service will not disappear when **mew** is set to false in globalService.js
-Taylor says it will be complicated to remove this particular tab.
-She suggested wiping the tab clear and using it for something else.
-Perhaps I can use this tab for implementing secure messaging.

 Add PGP Messaging utility where encrypted messages are passed in and out  of the device using QR-Code.
 We will need this so that people can send private keys via email.
 Maybe even something that allows the exchange of encrypted messages on the block chain.